-- The unit MUST be situated to provide safe access for servicing. - The existing roof structure MUST be adequate to support the weight of the unit or the roof MUST be reinforced. - Check the weight of the unit in relation to the roof structure and local building codes or ordinances and reinforce roof structure if necessary.
-See page 12 of this manual for unit weights. - Support for the unit MUST be level and strong enough to carry unit weight.
-The support may consist of a platform or a combination of platform and roof beams or curb - See Hoisting section for hoisting instructions.
+- The unit MUST be situated to provide safe access for servicing. - The existing roof structure MUST be adequate to support the weight of the unit or the roof MUST be reinforced. - Check the weight of the unit in relation to the roof structure and local building codes or ordinances and reinforce roof structure if necessary. - Support for the unit MUST be level and strong enough to carry unit weight.
+The support may consist of a platform or a combination of platform and roof beams or curb.